jataware/dojo/README.md

 ## Recommended System Requirements

-Due to newer features such, as semantic search, we recommended:
+Due to newer features, such as semantic search, we recommended:

 - 6-8 CPU Cores
 - 32GB RAM (memory)

-This matches, and has been tested on, an `t3.2xlarge` instance on `AWS`.
+This matches, and has been tested on, a `t3.2xlarge` instance on `AWS`.